Select Page

 Academic Accountability and Progress Monitoring

-Explore how making data-driven decisions can drive academic improvements by focusing on key assessments, metrics and terminology.
-This session will emphasize how districts can set realistic academic goals based on student data and develop strategies for continuous improvement.
-Learn how to turn data into actionable insights for achieving educational success.
+This session explored how making data-driven decisions can drive academic improvements by focusing on key assessments, metrics and terminology.
+Presenters emphasized how districts can set realistic academic goals based on student data and develop strategies for continuous improvement.
+Attendees learned how to turn data into actionable insights for achieving educational success.

 WASB Consultants – George Steffen, Cheryl Gullicksrud and Kelly Thompson